davidebazzana/Questionnaire/README.md

 In order to delete a specific image from the container registry:
 `az acr repository delete --name questionnaire --image name_of_the_image:vX.X`

+## Connect, initialize and query remote PostgreSQL database on azure
+In order to connect to the remote postgres db on azure run:
+`psql "host=mollami-log.postgres.database.azure.com port=5432 dbname=log user=mollami@mollami-log password=admin_password sslmode=require"`
+If it is the first time accessing a new azure postgresql server, then access the default database first:
+`psql "host=mollami-log.postgres.database.azure.com port=5432 dbname=postgres user=mollami@mollami-log password=admin_password sslmode=require"`
+Then, create the database:
+`CREATE DATABASE log;`
+Access the new database with:
+`\c log`

 ## Notes
-All the above commands may need `sudo` to work properly.
+All the commands relative to docker and azure cli may need `sudo` to work properly.